In January 2020, the Taal Volcano erupted in the Philippines.

 Read more about volcanoes, how they erupt, and the effects of an eruption.

 How have we helped?

 We have supported around 2,000 families with essential items like shelter kits, tarpaulins, rope, mosquito nets and solar lights.

 These items will allow host families to extend the footprint of their homes, providing more space for social distancing.

 The Philippines is one of the world’s worst disaster-affected countries.
 That’s why we have aid stored locally in Cebu, making it quick and easy for us to respond in times like this.

-We can’t do our work alone, so we have partnered with YKBI (Yakap sa Kaunlaran ng Bata Inc) who will help as we carefully select and distribute aid.
-We’re also speaking to our local Rotary contacts.
+We can’t do our work alone, so we partnered with YKBI (Yakap sa Kaunlaran ng Bata Inc) who have helped as we carefully selected and distributed aid.
+We’ve also received support from our local Rotary contacts.

 We have also sent a small number of tarpaulins, ropes and fixings to Eversley Sanitorium, a public hospital in Cebu serving the poorest and most marginalised members of the community.
 Our aid will be used to create extra spaces to treat patients in both emergency admissions and triage areas.